12 Best Markets in London

 The traders change often, so you never know what tasty meal you'll enjoy when you visit.
 As the market claims, "we promise to entertain you, keep you hydrated, and feed you until you can move no more."
 So be sure to arrive hungry!

-Opening Hours: Produce and Concessions: Daily from 10am to 10pm; Traders: Saturday from 10am to 5pm and Sunday from 11am to 4pm
+Opening Hours, Grocers and Restaurants: Daily from 10am to 10pm; Market Traders: Saturday from 10am to 5pm and Sunday from 11am to 4pm.

 Address: Ropewalk, Maltby Street, London